 Elementary students explore Shanghai through day trips and in-school service experiences where they are exposed to adventure, culture and the concept of what it means to think as global citizens.
 Lessons taught during day trips help students to apply what they are learning in school to their everyday lives.
 Whether it's science, like Grade 4 going bowling as a part of their unit on energy, social studies, like Grade 3 riding the Metro to the Shanghai History Museum as they study maps, or literacy, like Grade 1 visiting the public library during their Readers Build Good Habits unit, creative trips like these serve to reinforce important classroom knowledge.

 Middle school students, teachers and chaperones embark on exciting, engaging, age-appropriate trips to four of China’s most historic and scenic areas.
 These trips occur in the first semester, and destinations complement classroom learning and give students hands-on exposure to the rich history and culture of China.

 All middle and high school students are expect to leave and return in their original assigned group with no exceptions granted.
 School is out at 11:30 AM on the Friday after all groups have returned, and family travel should only occur after dismissal.

 Concordia’s high school provides its student body with an annual weeklong educational travel experience within China called “TrIBES” (Transforming Individuals By Education and Service).

 TrIBES is an ambitious program with many goals.
 It provides Concordia high school students with an opportunity to build strong community ties between students and with their teachers.
 Student experiences become their classroom and teach them much that cannot be learned in the traditional classroom setting.
 Interim exposes students to cultures beyond their own and challenges their preconceived notions through discussion and reflection.
 The program seeks to develop communication, leadership skills, self-reliance and compassion.

-All middle and high school students are expect to leave and return in their original assigned group with no exceptions granted.
-School is out at 11:30 am on the Friday after all grades returned, and family travel should only occur after dismissal.

-Live | Elementary students explore Shanghai through day trips and in-school service experiences where they are exposed to adventure, culture and the concept of what it means to think as global citizens.
-Lessons taught during day trips help students to apply what they are learning in school to their everyday lives.
-Whether it's science, like Grade 4 going bowling as a part of their unit on energy, social studies, like Grade 3 riding the Metro to the Shanghai History Museum as they study maps, or literacy, like Grade 1 visiting the public library during their Readers Build Good Habits unit, creative trips like these serve to reinforce important classroom knowledge.

-Middle school students, teachers and chaperones embark on exciting, engaging, age-appropriate trips to four of China’s most historic and scenic areas.
-These trips occur in the first semester, and destinations complement classroom learning and give students hands-on exposure to the rich history and culture of China.

-All middle and high school students are expect to leave and return in their original assigned group with no exceptions granted.
-School is out at 11:30 AM on the Friday after all groups have returned, and family travel should only occur after dismissal.

-Concordia’s high school provides its student body with an annual weeklong educational travel experience within China called “TrIBES” (Transforming Individuals By Education and Service).

-TrIBES is an ambitious program with many goals.
-It provides Concordia high school students with an opportunity to build strong community ties between students and with their teachers.
-Student experiences become their classroom and teach them much that cannot be learned in the traditional classroom setting.
-Interim exposes students to cultures beyond their own and challenges their preconceived notions through discussion and reflection.
-The program seeks to develop communication, leadership skills, self-reliance and compassion.

 Important Note: All middle and high school students are expect to leave and return in their original assigned group with no exceptions granted.
 School is out at 11:30 AM on the Friday after all grade levels return, and family travel should only occur after dismissal.